Finistere/rust-graphql-exercise/README.md

 All tests were done by hand...
 For a real production project I would focus on functional tests.
-I would start the application locally with a [LocalStack](https://docs.localstack.cloud/overview/) docker image imitating DynamoDB and execute GraphQL requests on it.
-I'm not sure in which language I would write those tests though, either in Rust or in TypeScript as the tooling to generate GraphQL clients is probably better.
+I would start the application locally with a [LocalStack](https://docs.localstack.cloud/overview/) docker image imitating DynamoDB and execute GraphQL requests.
+I'm not sure in which language I would write those tests though, either in Rust or in TypeScript as the tooling to generate GraphQL clients might be better.
 The project also obviously needs proper CI (clippy, format, test...).

 ## Documentation